input-output-hk/marlowe-agda/src/Marlowe/Language/Contract.lagda.md

 ## Contract

-Marlowe is a continuation-based language, this means that a Contract can either be a Close or another construct that recursively has a Contract.
-Eventually, all contracts end up with a Close construct.
-Case and Contract are defined in a mutually recursive way as follows:
+Marlowe is a continuation-based language in the sense that a `Contract` is a tree with `Close` contracts in the leaves.
+A branch in the tree represents a possible exection path of the contract.

+The `When` constructor allows for applying inputs before a specified timeout.

+`Case` and `Contract` are defined mutually recursive in order to specify the continuation of the contract for a given action.

 ```
 data Contract : Set